-Andrew D. Cassady joined Ween & Kozek as an Associate in 2018.
+Andrew D. Cassady has been an attorney at Ween & Kozek since 2018.
 Mr. Cassady focuses his practice primarily in the areas of housing litigation and Loft Law.

 Before joining Ween & Kozek, Mr. Cassady gained extensive landlord/tenant litigation experience at a boutique firm representing landlords.
 In joining Ween & Kozek, Mr. Cassady is able to apply the skills and insight gained through landlord representation to achieve impactful results for our clients.
 Beyond his experience in landlord/tenant litigation, Mr. Cassady previously worked as a law clerk for a practice concentrating in plaintiff-side civil rights and consumer protection class actions.